59 Low Growing Perennial Plants For Garden Edges and Borders

 Pussytoes are typically grown for their velvety leaves, but they also have white to pale pink flowers that gardeners love.

 These plants prefer full or partial sunlight and don’t need lots of watering—medium-dry to dry soil is ideal.
-Pussytoes grow in USDA Zones 3-8.
+Pussytoes grow in zones 3-8.

 Roman Chamomile